icopy-site/awesome/docs/awesome/awesome-json.md

 * [JsonML](http://www.jsonml.org/) - A compact format for transporting XML-based markup as JSON which allows it to be losslessly converted back to its original form.
 * [JSON5](https://json5.org/) - a extension that aims to make it easier for humans to write and maintain by hand.
 * [JSON6](https://github.com/d3x0r/json6) - JSON for Humans (ES6).
+* [JSON 1.1/JSONX](https://json-next.github.io/) - An evolved version 1.1 with format extension for humans incl. comments, unquoted and multi-line strings, optional and trailing commas and more.
 * [JSON Resume](https://jsonresume.org/) - The open source initiative to create standard for resumes.
 * [JSON Web Tokens](https://jwt.io/) - A compact URL-safe means of representing claims to be transferred between two parties.
 * [JSON API](https://jsonapi.org/) - A standard for building APIs.